CinquinAndy/notes-to-strapi-export-article-ai/README.md

 ---

 - [x] Upload to Strapi article
+- [ ] Fix the process, it's not working at all, the content is not generated correctly (on full process)
 - [ ] Make it available as a plugin in Obsidian
 - [ ] Make it usable by anyone, env variables for Strapi URL, user & password & token
 - [ ] Config in the plugin settings for the schema to use